Airlock as a Service Knowledge Base

 Prerequisites

-To view and edit vaults, the roles AMC - View vault and AMC - Manage vault, respectively, are required.
-These roles are by default part of the SaaS Administrator role, but can also be assigned separately to an administrator.
-See also SaaS roles and permissions.
+To view vaults, you need the AMC - View vault role.
+To create or modify vault entries, you need the AMC - Manage vault role.
+Both roles are included in the SaaS Administrator role by default, but can also be assigned separately.
+For details, see SaaS roles and permissions.

 Managing generic secrets